Idilia/idilia-tagging-menu/doc/carousel.extra.md

 # Carousel View

-Sense alternatives are by default presented in a wrapping grid layout.
-It is possible to show the options in a carousel.
+Sense alternatives are by default presented in a wrapping responsive grid layout.
+It is also possible to display the sense tiles in a carousel.
 The online tagging menu demo can be run with the carousel option (default) and without using the following links:

 * Without carousel view: [http://api.idilia.com/TaggingMenuDemo?carousel=0](http://api.idilia.com/TaggingMenuDemo?carousel=0)
 * With carousel view:  [http://api.idilia.com/TaggingMenuDemo](http://api.idilia.com/TaggingMenuDemo)